Red Lake Indian Reservation: 19th century

-While the tribe ceded large tracts of land to the US, it maintained a central portion.
-It resisted US attempts to gain its approval for allotment of communal land to individual households under the Dawes Act of 1887.
+While the tribe ceded large tracts of land to the U.S., it maintained a central geographic location.
+It resisted U.S. attempts to gain its approval for allotment of communal land to individual households under the Dawes Act of 1887.
 This involved dividing communal tribal land into individual household plots for farming and private ownership.
 The US would declare any land remaining on the reservation after allocating 160 acres to each head of household as "surplus" and available for sale to non-Indians.

-During this period, some of the Pembina Band of Chippewa Indians, refusing relocation to the Turtle Mountain or the White Earth reservations, escaped to the Red Lake Indian Reservation because it was "untouched Indian land."
-It had never left tribal control.
+During this period, some of the Pembina band, refused relocation to either Turtle Mountain or the White Earth reservation.
+They located to the Red Lake Reservation because it was "untouched Indian land."
+It has never left tribal control and is unique for that.

-On July 8, 1889, the United States told the Minnesota Chippewa that the Red Lake and White Earth reservations would be retained, but the others would be put up for public sale.
-They said that Chippewa from the other reservations would be relocated to White Earth Reservation.
-The United States told the leaders of the Chippewa reservations that the members of each reservation could vote on whether to accept allotment at that reservation, with voting to be by all qualified Chippewa men.
+On July 8, 1889, the Bureau of Indian Affairs told the Minnesota Chippewa that the Red Lake and White Earth reservations would be retained, but the others would be put up for public sale.
+They said that Chippewa from the other reservations would be relocated to White Earth.
+The Bureau told tribal leaders that members of each reservation could vote on whether to accept allotments at that reservation.
+Voting was limited to all qualified tribal men.
 The Chippewa leaders were outraged.

-Red Lake leaders warned the United States about reprisals if their Reservation were violated.
-The members of the White Earth and Mille Lacs reservations both voted overwhelmingly to accept land allotments and allow the surplus land sold to the whites, with the tribes to receive the lump sums of money from the sales.
-The Leech Lake Reservation members also voted for land allotments.
+Red Lake leaders warned the U.S. Government of reprisals if their Reservation was violated.
+The members of the White Earth, Mille Lacs, and Leech Lake reservations all voted overwhelmingly to accept land allotments and allow the surplus land sold to the whites, with the tribes to receive lump sums of money from the sales.
 The October 5, 1898, Battle of Sugar Point was over land.

 In 1889, the Red Lake Reservation covered 3,260,000 acres or 5,093 sq. mi.
 The Band was forced to cede 2,905,000 acres as "surplus" after allotment to households registered on the Dawes Rolls took place.
-That left the Reservation with more than 300,000 acres of land and most of Lower and Upper Red Lake.
+That left the Reservation with over 300,000 acres surrounding most of Lower and Upper Red Lake.
 Learning of Chippewa unrest because of the vote, the United States later set aside large areas of forests to add back to the Red Lake Reservation.
-But, in 1904 US officials returned, and forced the Red Lake Chippewa to cede more land from that set aside in 1889.
+However, in 1904 US officials returned, and forced the band to cede more land from that set aside in 1889.
 The present Red Lake Reservation dates to the 1904 land act.
 There was no allotment of land at that time to individual Chippewa living on the Red Lake Reservation.

-Only a small portion of the White Earth Reservation remained.
-This was the northeast part of the full reservation; it was a fraction of the original territory.
-All other Minnesota, Chippewa reservations were closed, with the lands sold off after the Nelson Act of 1889.
-As a result of the 1898 Rebellion, which occurred on the Leech Lake Reservation, the US changed its policy.
-It returned some land to Minnesota's remaining Chippewa reservations, including White Earth.
+Only a small portion of the northeast corner of the White Earth Reservation remained.
+It was a fraction of its original size.
+All the other Chippewa reservations in Minnesota were closed.
+The lands were sold following the Nelson Act of 1889.
+As a result of the 1898 Rebellion on the Leech Lake Reservation, the US changed its policy returning some land to Minnesota's remaining Chippewa reservations.